On linear relations among totally odd multiple zeta values related to period polynomials: Introduction

+Theorem~\ref{1_4} gives support to the uneven part of the motivic Broadhurst-Kreimer conjecture of depth 4.
+In fact, if Conjecture~\ref{1_1} (or equivalently Conjecture~\ref{comb}) for $r=4$ is true, then one obtains the predicted upper bound of the dimension of the $\Q$-vector space spanned by totally odd MZVs of depth 4.
+It is our project in progress to give a solution of Conjecture~\ref{1_1} for $r=4$.

 The contents are as follows.
-In Section 2, we clarify the totally odd MZVs conjecture and notations, and give a brief review of Brown's works in \cite{B}, including Proposition~\ref{1_1}.
+In Section 2, we state the uneven part of the Broadhurst-Kreimer conjecture, and give a brief review of Brown's works in \cite{B}.
 Section 3 studies the matrix $E_{N,r}$.
-We shall give proofs of Proposition~\ref{1_2} and Theorem~\ref{1_3}.
+We shall give a proof of Theorem~\ref{1_3}.
 Section 4 is devoted to proving Theorem~\ref{1_4}.
-This proof need certain lemmas, which will be proven in the Appendix.
+This proof needs a certain lemma about the shuffle algebra, which will be proven in the Appendix.